-But Luigi Zingales, the Robert C. McCormack Distinguished Service Professor of Entrepreneurship and Finance and director of Booth’s Stigler Center for the Study of the Economy and the State, says that being a good steward of employees, communities, and the environment can help maximize shareholder value.
+But Chicago Booth’s Luigi Zingales, director of Booth’s Stigler Center for the Study of the Economy and the State, says that being a good steward of employees, communities, and the environment can help maximize shareholder value.
 But he further argues that shareholders are concerned about more than just making money, and that companies should focus on maximizing shareholder welfare, not shareholder value.

-What looks like corporate altruism is frequently something else, finds Marianne Bertrand, the Chris P. Dialynas Distinguished Service Professor of Economics and a Willard Graham Faculty Scholar.
+What looks like corporate altruism is frequently something else, finds Chicago Booth’s Marianne Bertrand.
 Her research demonstrates that corporate charitable giving is often designed to curry favor with influential politicians.

 Luigi Zingales: If you think that a corporation is simply a group of individuals who decide together how they want their business to be conducted, going the direction of the shareholder primacy is pretty obvious.